Difference between revisions of "Isabella Matambanadzo" - Pindula

 Background

-Isabella Matambanadzo was born on 5 June 1973 to Paul and Creacie Matambanadzo in the industrial of Pelandaba Suburb, Bulawayo, Zimbabwe.
+Isabella Matambanadzo was born on 5 June 1973 to Creacie and Paul Matambanadzo in the industrial of Pelandaba Suburb, Bulawayo, Zimbabwe.
 She is the first of four children.
 Her early years were spent with her mother and grandmother who introduced her to feminism.
 Their family moved to Highfield, Harare.

 Education